 6. This Monadnock is Bike-Friendly

 For those of us who prefer pedaling, Arabia Mountain is a cycling haven.
 The Arabia Mountain Path (AMP) trail is entirely paved for cyclists, and connects to a web of cycling trails that run from Lithonia to the sister monadnock at Panola Mountain State Park .
 You can traverse the 30-plus miles of connected trails, from Lithonia to Arabia Mountain National Heritage Center, without ever needing to get in you car.

 The AMP was thoughtfully constructed to immerse cyclists in the natural and cultural environment.
 The path winds along historic sites, through wild fields, and past two monadnocks.

 7. Spring Comes Early (But Summer Comes Hot)

-Because Arabia Mountain is an elevated stone surface surrounded by plateau, it tends to experience the Southern heat more intensely than the surrounding landscape.
-The weather change is so significant, that some of the plant forms on Arabia Mountain will experience spring earlier than the lower elevations around the monadnock.
+Arabia Mountain is an elevated stone surface surrounded by plateau, so it heats up faster than the air around it.
+Some of the plant forms on Arabia Mountain will even experience spring earlier than the lower elevations around the monadnock.

 For the quarry workers who mined the rock resource for building material, summers were brutal.
-While it’s not 100 percent confirmed, the heritage center speculates that Arabia Mountain earned its name from the quarry workers who worked long hours under a beating, relentless Georgia sun, dubbing the rock “hot as Arabia.”
+It’s not 100 percent confirmed, but the heritage center speculates that Arabia Mountain earned its name from the quarry workers dubbed the rock “hot as Arabia.”

 - Bald Ridge Campground, Lake Sidney Lanier, GA